sehlen-bsi/botan-docs/docs/testspec/src/04_entropy_srcs.rst

 number generator's entropy pool.
 Additionally, the entropy returned by the entropy sources is compressed using different compression algorithms and the compressed byte size is compared to the number of entropy bytes returned by the entropy source.
-All entropy sources in the build-time configuration variable BOTAN_ENTROPY_DEFAULT_SOURCES are tested.
-In the default configuration these are "rdseed", "rdrand", "darwin_secrandom", "dev_random", "win32_cryptoapi", "proc_walk" and "system_stats".
+All entropy sources registered in Entropy_Sources::global_sources() are tested.
+These are "rdseed", "hwrng", "getentropy", "system_rng" and "system_stats".
 Note that some entropy sources are not available on all platforms and therefore tests are skipped on unsupported platforms.